tlvince/angular-eha.login-service/README.md

 - *dist/login-service.min.js*

-Then simply add `eha.login.login-service` as dependencies somewhere in your project that makes sense and you're good to go.
+Then simply add `eha.login-service` as dependencies somewhere in your project that makes sense and you're good to go.

 #### A note on wiredep